 An article for submission to a peer-reviewed journal requires careful planning and thought.
-To gain a sense of what has been published in the past, consider reviewing back issues of Leadership that are available by CLICKING HERE.
+To gain a sense of what has been published in the past, consider reviewing back issues of Leadership that are available on the website.
 Then consider the following four (4) primary criteria in relation to the proposed work for publication: : (1) relevance, (2) structure, (3) style, and (4) accuracy.
 The following general guidelines are intended to assist potential authors in writing a manuscript that is suitable for consideration by the Editorial Board for publication in Leadership.

 - In conceptualizing a journal article for publication, consider whether the topic would be beneficial to others.
 Ask yourself:

 - • Is the scope of the article relevant to the focus of the journal, Leadership?

 - • How well does the purpose of the article advance knowledge of the topic/subject area from a leadership perspective?

 - • Who is the intended audience relative to the journal’s broad readership base of higher education academic and administrative professionals (executive and senior leaders, mid-managers, supervisors, front-line staff) from a multitude of institution types (two-year, four-year, public, private) across the globe?

 A manuscript should be organized around three major sections: an introduction, a main body, and a concluding summary.Startwith an outline of the major points that are to be made.
 To ensure each of the three sections has a clear focus, consider the following guiding questions.